The Loner (Maurice Gibb album): Album content

-"Billy [Lawrie] and I have written a lot of album material" Gibb revealed, "I will probably be forming a group to work with me.
+"Billy [Lawrie] and I have written a lot of album material", Gibb revealed.
+"I will probably be forming a group to work with me.
 There is something in the air.
 There will be a few lost friends, but I can't say too much about it."
-Billy Lawrie later recorded "Take It Easy, Greasy" but this was also not released.
+Billy Lawrie later recorded "Take It Easy, Greasy" but this was not released either.

 "She's the One You Love" is the only true rock song on The Loner, an album consisting mostly ballads.
 "Laughing Child" perhaps similar to his later composition "Trafalgar" (1971), the title song "The Loner" was later covered by the Bloomfields for the film Bloomfield.
 "Touch and Understand Love" features Gibb's solo voice, with his acoustic guitar with no backup vocals or drumming.

 Gibb himself was interviewed by Nicky Horne on Radio 1:

 "My solo LP is one thing that, well, to tell you the truth, I don't think it should be worth releasing because I did it a while ago, and I was under a great depression at the time when I did it, because I missed the boys very much.
 I just did it because I thought I had to do it."

 The single "Railroad" b/w "I've Come Back" was issued on 17 April 1970 in the UK, and also was issued in the summer of 1970 in several European countries, Japan, the US, Canada and Australia.
 These are the only tracks officially released from The Loner.